thien/spacebodies.cpp/Report/Report.md

 ![A scaling plot of serial vs parallel runtime for various body sizes.](parallel_vs_serial_chart.png)

 For larger sets of bodies, parallel programming shows a considerable improvement against serial.
 The issue where the smaller set of bodies is answered in detail in Question 1.
+All simulations here have been recorded and displayed on paraview.
+The video is [here](https://www.youtube.com/watch?v=JAh_YskmOXc) [(https://www.youtube.com/watch?v=JAh_YskmOXc)](https://www.youtube.com/watch?v=JAh_YskmOXc) .

 # Questions
 <!-- 30 marks -->